-- Delivery from rail to the existing rotary tippler, contained within a building with dust extraction and sprayers delivering chemical suppressant to the Mn ore while being tipped from the rail wagons. - Mn ore will move from the rotary tippler along conveyor CV111 (underground conveyor) to Transfer Station 1 (TS1), contained within a building enclosure. - From TS1 the ore will be transferred to a new conveyor, which is an above-ground conveyor, semi-enclosed equipped with longitudinal water sprayers. - From the new conveyor, ore will be loaded onto the main Mn ore stockpile, within the warehouse.
+- Delivery from rail to the existing rotary tippler, contained within a building with dust extraction. - Mn ore will move from the rotary tippler along conveyor CV111 (underground conveyor) to Transfer Station 1 (TS1), contained within a building enclosure. - From TS1 the Mn ore will be transferred to a new conveyor, which is an above-ground conveyor, semi-enclosed equipped with longitudinal water sprayers. - From the new conveyor, Mn ore will be loaded onto the main Mn ore stockpile within the warehouse.
 Notably, this ore will still be wet from the chemical suppressant applied at the rotary tippler and water applied by the longitudinal sprayers on the new conveyor.
-Further, the main Mn ore stockpile will be wetted via water sprayers and within an enclosed warehouse to reduce dust emissions.
+Furthermore, the main Mn ore stockpile will be wetted via water sprayers and within an enclosed warehouse to reduce dust emissions.